lieselty/computational_epidemiology_project/README.md

-# computational_epidemiology_project
+# Computational Epidemiology Project
-Code for the project in Computational Epidemiology
+Code to explore the effective reproduction number of SARS 2003.